 - How to Figure Out Which Coffee Bean Is Right for You

 1. Primos Coffee Co.
 Unroasted Green Coffee Beans

-Primos Coffee Co’s unroasted beans are our top pick because they come from a homegrown farm in Nicaragua.
+Primos Coffee Co’s unroasted beans are my top pick because they come from a homegrown farm in Nicaragua.
 The enhanced sweetness of these beans is because of the addition of chocolate and citrus acidity.
 It is advisable to roast the beans until a medium profile to balance flavor, taste, and acidity.